-For each training run, the epoch with the highest validation balanced accuracy is saved.
-Among the models in the hyperparameter optimization sweep, the one with the highest validation balanced accuracy was chosen.
-Its stability was then assessed by performing an additional sweep across ten different random seeds.
+For each training run, we save the epoch with the highest validation balanced accuracy.
+Among all models in the hyperparameter optimization sweep, we select the one achieving the best validation balanced accuracy.
+We then asses its stability by performing an additional sweep across $10$ different random seeds.
 The mean and standard deviation of the test accuracy and balanced accuracy across these ten runs are reported in Table~\ref{table:class_stats}.
-We do not perform this stability test for the other methods because $k$-NN is a non-parametric method and SVC finds a global solution, unlike neural networks where random weight initialization can lead to different model performance.
-The best-performing model from this sweep is used in all subsequent analyses, and achieves a balanced accuracy of \NNBalAccBest$\%$.
+We do not perform this stability test for the other methods, since $k$-NN is a nonparametric method and SVC finds a global solution, unlike neural networks where random weight initialization can lead to variability in model performance.
+The best-performing model from this sweep is used in all subsequent analyses and achieves a balanced accuracy of \NNBalAccBest$\%$.